krithika-va/krithika-va/README.md

 ## About Me

 - I love learning and exploring different domains.
-The brainstorms are endless!
+The brainstorms are endless when I want to build something I wish existed!
 - Currently working on **Deepfake Detection System (since 2025), Expiry Date Management System (since 2024)**
 - Learning **Full Stack Development + Kotlin, Generative AI**
 - As I prepare for my placements, I'm also working on two research papers!